diegofss11/find-concerts/README.md

 ## Purpose

-The idea is show how the AngularJS can consumes a webservice through WCF (Windows Conmunication Foundation) which is a tool often used to implement and deploy a SOA.
+The idea is show how the AngularJS can consume a webservice through WCF (Windows Conmunication Foundation) which is a tool often used to implement and deploy a SOA.

-This is a software developed for academic proposal.
+This software is for academic proposal

 ## Stack